-The proposed future streets found on the adjacent map are based upon the proposed future Land Use Place Types found in Chapter 2.
+The proposed future streets found in figure 3.1 are based upon the proposed future Land Use Place Types in Chapter 2.
 These connections are considered essential to improving connectivity within the plan area.
-The intent behind the layout is to fully realize the vision for a complete network within the Loretto Heights plan area.
+The intent behind the street layout is to fully realize the vision for a complete street network within the Loretto Heights plan area.
 Where streets do not yet exist, this plan outlines a system of street recommendations that will work together to provide a comprehensive transportation system that supports future growth, development, and economic vitality that aligns with the vision developed by the community.
-The complete roadway network presented in this plan is meant to demonstrate an aspirational level of multimodal connectivity.
+The complete street network presented in this plan is meant to demonstrate an aspirational level of multimodal connectivity.
 Denver Public Works is the authority on all public right-of-way development and will make final decisions on all roadway planning, engineering, and design determined by future travel demand studies and analysis.
 After the adoption of Blueprint Denver Public Works is making significant changes to street design standards and guidelines to encourage the movement of people and not cars.

-- A Residential Local Street
+- (A) Residential Local Street

 - (B) Residential Collector Street

-- C Mixed-Use Collector Street
+- (C) Mixed-Use Collector Street

-- D Mixed-Use Arterial Street
+- Mixed-Use Arterial Street

-- (E) Shared Street - (F) Residential Access
+- (E) Shared Street

+- F Residential Access